autocrypt/autocrypt/doc/level0.rst

 Autocrypt Level 0: Enabling encryption, avoiding annoyances
 ===========================================================

-This document describes the basic capabilities required for a mail app (MUA) to be Autocrypt-capable at Level 0.
+This document describes the basic capabilities required for a mail app to be Autocrypt-capable at Level 0.
 The design of Level 0 is driven by usability concerns and by the realities of incremental deployment.
 A user may use both Autocrypt-enabled mail apps and traditional plain ones